upbound/provider-terraform/docs/monolith/Configuration.md

 ...
 ```

 - `enableTerraformCLILogging`: Specifies whether logging is enabled (`true`) or disabled (`false`).
-When enabled, Terraform CLI command logs will be written cpntainer logs as standard output.
+When enabled, Terraform CLI command logs will be written to the container logs as standard output.
 Default is `false`